legendum/plano/README.md

 offers deletion over key ranges.
 Data tables that are keyed on epoch times are easily purged of old data by using the `delRange` API method (below).

+## Installing LevelDB

+To use Plano, you'll first need to install LevelDB.
+On a Mac, install LevelDB with Homebrew (see http://brew.sh/) like this:

+    brew install leveldb

+On Ubuntu Linux, install LevelDB with:

+    apt-get install leveldb1v5

+On Windows, heck I have no idea.

 ## Use cases for Plano

 Generally it's a _Very Bad Idea_ to make Plano directly available to web/app